Digestibility assessment: PDCAAS / DIAAS + digestibility kinetics

 Analytical methods used

-The methods applied to the dosage of digestibility are based on standardized protocols:
+The methods applied to digestibility testing are based on standardized protocols:

 - In vitro methods : simulated digestion protocols such as INFOGEST, combining enzymes and physiological conditions to reproduce gastrointestinal digestion.

-- In vivo methods : carried out on animal or human models to validate experimental results and calculate the PDCAAS and DIAAS indices.
+- In vivo methods : performed on animal or human models to validate experimental results and calculate PDCAAS and DIAAS indices.

 - Spectrophotometry : used to measure the concentration of released amino acids and monitor digestion kinetics.

-These methods guarantee a reliable, reproducible assessment aligned with international recommendations.
+These methods guarantee a reliable, reproducible assessment that is aligned with international recommendations.

 Sectors concerned by digestibility analysis